-Watch out for both external and internal lumps, eye ulcers or cherry eye as they called it, as well as dermodicosis or skin sores.
+Watch out for both external and internal lumps, eye ulcers or cherry eye as they called it, as well as demodicosis or skin sores.

-Boxers of any age can develop mast cell tumor but older ones, above 8 years, are more prone to it.
+Boxers of any age can develop mast cell tumors but older ones, above 8 years, are more prone to it.

 Never take tumors in your Boxers lightly, even a small one!
 The veterinarian would usually have them removed immediately because of their high susceptibility to cancer.

 One owner noticed her Boxer had a bump the size of a mosquito bite that did not go away even after 10 days.
 The vet diagnosed it as a malignant tumor and removed it the very next day.
 The owner felt so relieved that the tumor was removed before cancer had a chance to spread.

 Another owner found both his Boxer girls had lumps and had it checked out immediately.
 The vet removed the lumps due to their breed and the Boxers were all fine now!